netrc/jekyll-now/_drafts/2017-12-19-The-Last-Jedi.md

 Finn - Joh Boyega shows lots of charm but Finn does almost nothing of importance in the film.
 I'd guess that that's why they threw in another waste of time moment with his thwarted sacrifice.
 Just plain dumb turning that moment in to a flirtation and yet another script subversion, "we win not by fighting what we hate but by saving what we love" - nice sentiment, but the movie is called Star *Wars*.

 Droids - Lucas original idea with ANH was to show the story through the eyes of C-3PO and R2D2 (see [http://www.imdb.com/title/tt0051808/reference])The Hidden Fortress).
 He carried that on to a lesser degree in the original trilogy (C-3PO's God moment and plot re-telling were great parts of ROTJ), and was an ok part of TPM.
-BB-8 is fine, but seems to be just used for throw-awar jokes and randomly saving the day.
+BB-8 is fine, but seems to be just used for throw-away jokes and randomly saving the day.
 Sad to see R2-D2 relegated to one scene here.

 Leia 'skywalking' - silly but very happy.
 My take: She was knocked unconscious, woke up, and Force'd herself back.
 Almost makes sense but emotionally very satisfying.
 And, in a way, important to finally show that the other Skywalker twin did indeed have some strong force powers.
 Many of us have been waiting to see Leia's special Force powers for 30-some years.

-Multiple silent moments - Loved the hyperspace bombing of the First Order Fleet, but of course, why couldn't that have been autopiloted, or done by Ackbar or Leia.
+Multiple silent moments - Loved the hyperspace bombing of the First Order Fleet, but of course, why couldn't that have been autopiloted, or done by Ackbar or, best, Leia.
 The "silent" treatment works great, though diminished because Johnson used it throughout the movie.

 Luke & Leia - Amazing to see them together again.
 And with better writing this should have been worked out to a couple more scenes, again, we've waited 24 years for this.
 As many others have pointed out, given Carrie's death, don't know why you just don't swap out the death's - Leia's sacrifice would jolts Luke to come back; Luke comes back and reluctantly takes on the mantle, saving his sacrifice for EIX.